1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Unscented_Kalman_Filter_Highway/README.md

 **1. Generate Sigma Points:** Create sigma (sampling) points in the augmented state space.

 **2. Predict Sigma Point Motion:** Forecast the movement of each sigma point based on the Constant Turn Rate and Velocity (CTRV) model.

+**3. Predict the Next State:** Estimate the next state's mean and covariance matrices.

+**4. Lidar Measurement Prediction:** Predict the measurement mean and covariance, then calculate the Kalman gain 𝐾.

+**5.Radar Measurement Prediction:** Predict the measurement mean ($𝑧_{pred}$) and the innovation covariance 𝑆.

+**6.State Update:** Update the state by applying the Kalman gain to the residual (the difference between the measurement and the prediction).

+**7.Repeat the Process:** Continue iterating these steps to refine the state estimate over time.